Kostas-kuriakos/Yeelight-screen-sync/README.md

 ## License

-This script is released under the MIT License.
-You are free to use, modify, and distribute it for any purpose.
+This script is released under the BSD 3-Clause License.

+Copyright (c) 2023, kostas kuriakos

+Redistribution and use in source and binary forms, with or without modification, are permitted.